guinn8/resume/resume.md

 - **High-Performance Compute:** Developed scalable and parallel algorithms in C and OpenMP, effectively leveraging an 800GB RAM, 80-thread research cluster to optimize the computation of Aliquot sequences.

 - **Comprehensive Documentation:** Produced a thorough undergraduate thesis and Doxygen-generated code documentation, providing a clear foundation for future research on Aliquot sequences.
-[Aliquot Sequence Project](https://guinn8.github.io/aliquot/html/index.html)

 <!-- - **Supervised Research:**  on computational number theory, focusing on the statistical properties of Aliquot sequences.
 - **High-Performance Computing:** Utilized 800GB of RAM and 80 threads on the university's bigmem research cluster to compute Aliquot sequence properties up to 240. -->